Septemberfest to bring derby fun to the streets of Helena

 Food trucks include Bad Betty’s BBQ, Missionary Food Truck, Mountain Berry Bowls, and Pink Patties.

-A website is expected to be running soon.
 For more on the event, go to www.septemberfestderby.com.